WilliamsStudentsOnline/wso-config/README.md

 ``` shell
 $ make run-dev # get better debugging
 ```
 At this point, you will be prompted to enter the root password.
 Be sure that you have enabled password login in your VM's SSH config, and that the root account has a password.
 Change the Makefile to log in as another user (they must be able to run `sudo` though).
 Then, Ansible will execute all of the tasks as you requested.
 You can safely re-run this over and over again as you test.
+Make sure that all machines use *the same root password*, otherwise this may not work.

 ## Directory Structure
 The directory is organized as follows: